jacklul/asuswrt-scripts/asusware-usbmount/README.md

 > - **asusware.arm/lib/info/usb-mount-script.control**
 > - **asusware.arm/lib/lists/optware.asus**
 >
-> You will also need to rename **asusware.arm** directory to contain the new architecture suffix.
+> You will also need to rename **asusware.arm** directory to contain the new architecture suffix as well.
 >
 > Known supported architecture values are `arm, mipsbig, mipsel`.
-> For `mipsel` the directory has to be called just **asusware**.
+> For `mipsel` the directory has to be called just **asusware** (no suffix!).

-> [!WARNING]
-> If you installed `scripts-startup.sh` script in a custom path (`/jffs/scripts-startup.sh` is the default) you will have to correct the value of `TARGET_SCRIPT` variable in `asusware.arm/etc/init.d/S50usb-mount-script` file!

 ### Sometimes this workaround does not work straight away - in that case do the following:

-- grab another USB stick (or reformat current one)
+- grab another USB stick (or reformat the current one)
 - plug it into the router (it has to be the only one plugged in)
 - install Download Master
+- unplug it, preferably cleanly unmount it from the web UI first
-- unplug it and plug back the "workaround" one - everything should be working now
+- plug back the "workaround" one - the script should be executed now

-I'm yet to discover how to avoid this, perhaps it has something to do with `apps_` variables.

-### This can reduce scripts startup delay:
+### Reducing script startup delay:

+To reduce the delay before the script is triggered you can prevent the firmware from checking mounted filesystems for errors.

+> [!WARNING]
+> Do not do this if you're using the USB stick for other purposes like file share or Entware.
+> Power failures will lead to filesystem corruption, without **fsck** running regularly it will eventually make the filesystem unreadable.

 ```
 nvram set stop_fsck=1
 nvram commit
 ```

-_This prevents the firmware from checking device containing `asusware` directory for filesystem errors._